 What do I need?

-- You might want equipment like a magnifying glass to help you see
+- You might want equipment like a magnifying glass to enlarge the wildlife in front of you.

 - You could use our Spot It sheet to help you identify tracks and sign.

 - You could make an animal tracker to find out what’s been in your grounds whilst you were asleep.

 - Find a suitable area you want to explore.

 - Use all of your detecting skills to hunt for signs that wildlife has been there eg spiders webs, poo, footprints, bird feathers.
 Use ID guides to help you identify what you find.

 - Try to make sense of what you find.
 Use your learnings from science topics such as habitats, biodiversity and food chains to help you.

 - Don't forget to tell us when you have completed the activity!
 When you mark the activity as complete, you will be asked to upload a photo, drawing, painting or a piece of writing talking about your experience to help earn your award.

 Use the 'Mark as complete' button at the top of this page to tell us you've completed your activity.
 You'll need to show us what you did by uploading a photo, a drawing or some writing showing what you found.

 Get them thinking